-"Previously we had asked Armstrong to return the money, but he did not answer and his representatives have said publicly that they will not do it," he explained. the lawyer of the Texas company, Jeffrey Tillotson, when presenting the demand.
+"We had previously asked Armstrong to return the money, but he did not respond, and his representatives have publicly said they will not," he explained. the lawyer of the Texas company, Jeffrey Tillotson, when presenting the demand.

 SCA Promotions began this fight to recover its money in 2005, when the first accusations of doping against Armstrong arose, intensifying its campaign the past month of January, after the revelations made by the exciclista in the television interview that granted to Oprah Winfrey.

-Armstrong's lawyer, Mark Fabiani, denied the right of the insurer to claim the money, referring to a written agreement reached in 2006, which states: "neither party may challenge, appeal or attempt the annulment of the arbitration award."
+Armstrong's lawyer, Mark Fabiani, denied the insurer's right to claim the money, referring to a written agreement reached in 2006, which states: "neither party may challenge, appeal or attempt to annul the arbitration award."

-"It is very clear, as the light of day, that the insurance company has no right to reopen the matter," Fabiani stressed.
+"It is very clear, like daylight, that the insurance company has no right to reopen the matter," Fabiani stressed.